GabsEdits/gxbs.dev/content/index.md

 ### Salut! <span class="wave">👋</span>

 My name is **Gabriel**, also known as **Gabs** in my digital world.
 Yeah, I'm a human person, but also a designer and developer with a passion for creating beautiful and intuitive experiences.
-Proudly navigating the world of development here, in Moldova.
+Proudly navigating the world of development here, in <span class="🇲🇩">Moldova</span>.
 Creating visually stunning and user-friendly web experiences is what I love.
 You can peek into my coding contributions by looking at [my Forges Profiles](/find#contributions), most of the projects are on [GitHub](https://github.com/GabsEdits)

 Take a closer look at my [projects & contributions](/projects).
 It's more than just code; it's a reflection of my passion.
 Occasionally, you might even find me translating one project to another, although not very often.